trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

 ## Interacting with the basic smart contract

-The smart contract is now deployed to a test network via `truffle develop`, which is an in-memory blockchain, similar to the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).
+The smart contract is now deployed to a test network via `truffle develop`, which is a development blockchain built directly into Truffle, similar to the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).

 We next want to interact with the smart contract to see how it works when working correctly.
 We'll interact using the `truffle develop` console.